Breaking up is hard to do. What happens to your SMSF when you divorce?

 Here is an example of my client’s suffering:

 Sandy and Tim are married.
-Although Sandy’s mother warned her Tim would be trouble, Sandy entered into an SMSF with Tim as joint members.
+Although Sandy’s mother warned her Tim would be trouble, Sandy entered into an SMSF with Tim aa s joint member.
 The SMSF’s primary asset is the premises where Tim conducts the family business.
 The property is valued at $1.8M.
 The SMSF has $200k of shares.
 Tim’s interest is $1.5M.
 Sandy’s is $500k.

 Sandy wants to value the assets at the time of the court order: Div 7A.1 Superannuation Industry (Supervision) Regulations 1994 (Cth) (SISR).
-The court applies the prescribed interest rate, 6%.
+The court applies the prescribed interest rate of 6%.

 1. Her base share, plus interest: $533,530